UMC Comp I Students in Kristina Gray's class continue on with their stories

 My Grandfather also was a war veteran also so he put in his time for this country and to this day he's very proud of it.
 When he retired from the service, his son was beginning to get into sports and from that day when my father picked up a bat or a football my grandpa felt he had to be at everything.
 He never missed a practice or game my father played in.

 He also wrote everything that happened in the game on a sheet of paper so at the end of the season he had every game and exactly what he did that day.
 My grandfather and my father attended the same high school called Saint Augustine which is a Catholic school and also an all boy prep school.
 So while my grandpa went through that school he knew all the staff and coaches so when my father attended they all remembered my grandfather.
 The school they attended was private school so therefore you had to pay a ton of money a year.

 When I was brought into this world my grandfather felt he had to be a part of everything also.
 So growing up I was involved in football and baseball and from when I was six years old to now being eighteen years old he never missed a game of mine.
 Also he took all my stats down on a little sheet of paper like he did for my father.
 The quote "If you love the game, the game will love you back" is my favorite quote by him because it's a motivation to the love the game.
 Playing football here at University of Minnesota Crookston makes me think of that quote because I love the game of football.

-Page 4 of 4 - Now that I'm far from my family it's hard to realize that at games they won't be in the stands they'll be watching from the computer.
+Now that I'm far from my family it's hard to realize that at games they won't be in the stands they'll be watching from the computer.
 When my grandfather would come to my games it was extra motivation because being eighty four years old he lives through my great moments.
 He would always tell me you've made my life the best with all your football and baseball memories.
 He gave me some words of wisdom before I left also.

 I would say that my grandfather has lived a great life and has left memories and will always be my biggest fan.